iovossos/crossword/README.md

 ## Description

 This crossword solver uses a backtracking algorithm to place words in a crossword puzzle grid.
 It validates inputs, checks for unique solutions, and handles various edge cases including multiple solutions, no solutions, and invalid inputs.
 The test file contains all the audit tests.
-This project is part of the zone01 curriculum.
+This project is part of the zone01 curriculum

 ## Features